mdubourg001/maximedubourg.com/assets/posts/understanding-datetimes-as-a-frontend-dev.md

 new Date("2023-12-04T08:30:42Z");
 ```

-#### When parsing a datetime representing a date and a time relative to a physical localization (ex: Halloween celebration): **parse a string WITHOUT a timezone offset**
+#### → when parsing a datetime representing a date and a time relative to a physical localization (ex: Halloween celebration): **parse a string WITHOUT a timezone offset**

 This way, the resulting `Date` object will be different depending on which timezone the end user physically is in, ex: